syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-winui.md

 {% highlight c# %}
 //"App" is the class of Portable project.
 Assembly assembly = typeof(App).GetTypeInfo().Assembly;
-//Opens an existing PowerPoint presentation. using (IPresentation pptxDoc = Presentation.Open(assembly.GetManifestResourceStream("CreatePowerPoint.Assets.Sample.pptx"))) {
+//Open an existing PowerPoint presentation. using (IPresentation pptxDoc = Presentation.Open(assembly.GetManifestResourceStream("CreatePowerPoint.Assets.Sample.pptx"))) {
-	//Gets the first slide from the PowerPoint presentation.
+	//Get the first slide from the PowerPoint presentation.
 	ISlide slide = pptxDoc.Slides[0];

 	//Gets the first shape of the slide.
 	IShape shape = slide.Shapes[0] as IShape;

-	//Modifies the text of the shape.
+	//Modify the text of the shape.
 	if (shape.TextBody.Text == "Company History")
 		shape.TextBody.Text = "Company Profile";

-	//Saves the Presentation files to MemoryStream.
+	//Save the Presentation files to MemoryStream.
 	using (MemoryStream stream = new MemoryStream())
 	{
 		pptxDoc.Save(stream);
-		//Saves the stream as Presentation file in local machine.
+		//Save the stream as a Presentation file in the local machine.
 		Save(stream);
 	}
 }